HackBerkeley/Growler/README.md

     print(cheeps)
     return render_template('index.html')
 ```
 But wait, if you try to visit your homepage right now it won't show up!
 The problem now is that `render_template` looks for a folder called `templates` for all of your template files.
 Right now our HTML file is in `static/index.html`!
-Create a folder called `templates` and copy/move `index.html` into it.
+Rename the `static` folder and call it `templates`.
 Now your original homepage should appear again.

 So how does the template get the information from our server?
 Conveniently, `render_template` handles that for you!
 Simply pass in a keyword argument into your call to `render_template`.
 ```python
     return render_template('index.html', cheeps=cheeps)
 ```
 Now we can access the name `cheeps` from our `index.html` file.
 Take a glance at the [Template Designer Documentation](http://jinja.pocoo.org/docs/templates/).
-Lets `index.html` it and have it display our first cheep.
+Lets edit `index.html` and have it display our first cheep.
 Remember, a cheep is a tuple with three elements (name, time, cheep), and `cheeps` is a list of them.
-Find the div with the id `"feed"` and insert the following.
+Find the `div` container with the id `"feed"` and insert the following.
 ```html
 <div id="feed">
     <h2> Cheeps </h2>